 Will you dance the Urgent Planet Dance or The Great Impeachment Boogie or the Time’s Up White Supremacy Time Step?
 “What Will You Dance For?” invites you to practice your wild and embodied resilience and resistance.
 Try our hybrid form of mind-body training, exuberant art, and street protest.
 Feel a strange freedom, flow and your brave and loving self.
 Overcome your fear of making movement in public space.
 Bring your pocket music, earbuds are provided, and join for one song or more!

 Marcus Young 楊墨 makes participatory work at the intersection of art, spirit, and social movement.
 His work challenges paradigms of who is an artist, how to live mindfully, and what is action.
 He is founder of Don’t You Feel It Too?—an ongoing street dance practice of inner-life liberation.
 He is lead faculty and program director for Art for Social Change (HECUA) and stage director for Ananya Dance Theatre.

-Laura Levinson is a is a movement artist, healer, and deep believer in the power of communities to hold one another lovingly accountable through growth and change.
-Laura has been performing and creating work in the Twin Cities for the past 6 years with Aniccha Arts, BareBonesPuppets, and a variety of other beloved collaborators.
+Laura Levinson (project lead) is a movement artist, healer, and deep believer in the power of communities to hold one another lovingly accountable through growth and change.
+Laura has been performing and creating work in the Twin Cities for the past 6 years with Aniccha Arts, BareBones Puppets, and a variety of other beloved collaborators.

 Team Credits: Asher Edes and Keila Anali Saucedo, Project Assistants